Polymer Clay Bead Making with Cindy Lietz • "I learned by making mistakes... Now you don't have to."

 Cindy's video's are the best, nothing can replace them.
 I know her "list" must be getting pretty long, though.
 If you are in a hurry, there are some written tut's out there for hook clasps.
 While most of them look pretty flimsy, I did find one at ravensrings.com that looked similar to the one above.
 Do a google search for "hook clasp tutorial."
 (The one I'm talking about was the first result.)

-As a wire artist I am always interested in Cindy's presentations.
+As an experienced wire artist I am always interested in Cindy’s presentations.
 She does a wonderful (and valuable) job of teaching and demonstrating.
-Now, in Vol. 12 – Hammered Copper Wire – there's a superb clasp tutorial; in Vol. 16 she covers the S-Hook Clasp; and in Vol. 18 she does wire wraps + loops.
+Now, in Vol. 12 – Hammered Copper Wire – there’s a superb clasp tutorial; in Vol. 16 she covers the S-Hook Clasp; and in Vol. 18 she does wire wraps + loops.
 What more could we ask for – at least as far as clasps.
 Now we can look forward to her great earwire tutorials!

 Carolyn: I agree, Cindy does a fantastic job teaching – her videos are the best I've seen!
 Her demonstrations are so clear & easy to follow.